ExSidius/OpenWebsite/README.md

 `python open_site.py def pizzahut`

+Another thing you can do to make your life even easier than it already is, is to set up an alias -

+`alias site="python open_site.py"`

+Now you can type one less word and launch a website by simply saying -

+`site def facebook`

+Can I get any lazier?

 ## What else can I do with this marvellous script?
 Why, the world is your oyster!
 Given that this script is open-source, you can manipulate it as you will.